ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 .. warning::

-    PyAnsys projects support now multi-version documentation, meaning that stable and development versions are collected under the same webpage.
+    PyAnsys projects support now multi-version documentation, meaning that stable and development versions are collected under the same website.
 A drop-down button for selecting desired version should be available in the top right corner of the navigation bar in the documentation page.